iron-software/IronPdf.Examples/how-to/blazor-tutorial/README.md

 </div>
 ```

-After implementing these steps, you can run your Blazor server application, and it should display as follows:
+Once these modifications are implemented, run your project.
+You should then observe the following output:

 <div class="content-img-align-center">
     <div class="center-image-wrapper">